centreon/centreon-collect/broker/doc/broker-doc.md

 All the BA classes derived from an abstract `ba` class.
 They have to implement the following methods:
-* `bool _apply_impact(kpi*, impact_info&)`: knowing that the `kpi*` given in parameter is a child of the BA, this method applies on the BA the impact of the KPI, knowing its change stored in the `impact_info` object.
-If this changes the BA, the method must return `true` to be sure impacts are propagated to parents, otherwise it returns `false`.
+* `void _apply_impact(kpi*, impact_info&)`: knowing that the `kpi*` given in parameter is a child of the BA, this method applies on the BA the impact of the KPI, knowing its change stored in the `impact_info` object.
 * `void _unapply_impact(kpi*, impact_info&)`: the method is the reverse of `_apply_impact()`.
+* `bool _apply_changes(kpi*, const impact_values& new_hard_impact, const impact_values& new_soft_impact, bool in_downtime)`: Each time a kpi changes, it calls this method for all its parents.
+This function unapplies the previous impact of the kpi, stores in the parent's `_impacts` the new changes and also applies this new impact to it.
+It returns a boolean that is `true` only when the parent has changes to propagate.
 * `std::string get_output() const`: builds the output string of the Engine virtual service relied to this BA.
 * `std::string get_perfdata() const`: builds the performance data for the virtual service relied to this BA.
 * `state get_state_hard() const`: returns the current state of the BA (an enum corresponding to service states, one value among `state_ok`, `state_warning`, `state_critical` or `state_unknown`).